skjolber/xml-log-filter/README.md

 The processors within this project are much faster than stock processors.
 This is expected as parser/serializer features have been traded for performance.

 The project has DOM- and StAX-based equivalents for feature and performance comparison.
-Depending on the implementation, benchmarks show throughput is approximately double compared to stock processors.
+Depending on the implementation, benchmarks show throughput is approximately 5x-10x compared to stock processors.

 Memory use will be approximately two times the XML string size.